 top of page

 Born in Arecibo, Puerto Rico, home of the once largest satellite dish and the Taino Indians, I made my way onto New York rather quickly.
 There, my parents and siblings took on the challenges before us.
 Long story short, it wasn't until I graduated from high school and moved to Miami, Florida that I turned into a church goer.
 New ideas popped into my head about studying to be a minister.
-Thus, I graduated from Southeastern College of the Assemblies of God back in the late 80s.
+Thus, I graduated from Southeastern College of the Assemblies of God in the 1987.
 I went on to earn a Master's of Divinity degree in 95'.
 From there, I trained as chaplain, first in a psychiatric residential facility and later in a major hospital in South Carolina.
-I was fortunate in those two plus years to have excellent supervisors who held to an integrated study of the psyche with theories of spirit so as to create a useful blend that eventually shaped the way I work with people.
+I was fortunate in those two plus years to have excellent supervisors who held an integrated approach to psyche and Spirit.
+For sure, it was a nice balance.

 What followed next was a career in hospice, not church.
-Working with adults facing that moment of transition changed me.
+Working with adults facing that moment of transition changed me in ways I might never be able to explain.
 Sometimes it made sense.
 Other times it proved confusing.
 Nevertheless, I did it for 15 years.
 I never looked back on the Church thing.
 My career in hospice was my path.
+The dying became my teachers.
+And today I've been fortunate to write about it.

 After my hospice career and a military deployment, I entered academia once again to earn a Master of Arts in Community Counseling in 2011.
-I began a career in private practice as Licensed Professional Counselor (LPC), which I've now done for almost a decade.
-I help adults work through trauma and manage symptoms like depression and anxiety.
-But there is one more thing that blossomed into my field of vision.
-A strange one, you might say.
-A little background will help.
+I began a career in private practice as Licensed Professional Counselor (LPC), which I've now done for over a decade.
+I became certified in hypnotherapy in 2012 and in Kundalini Yoga in 2019.

 Education: